 Let us look at the implications of this.
 If we are in any way limited it is a result of our blindness.
 Remove the blindness and the limitations vanish.
 They need not be overcome but seen through as the mirages they really are.

 If we think that we can die or be annihilated, we are deluded to the point of spiritual psychosis.
 For what can we do, then, but live in continual fear and despair?
 Just look at the death and burial customs of the world’s religions, except for Hinduism.
 They affirm the immortality of the individual and assure those who remain behind that “they are in a better place.”
 It is only natural to feel grief at losing the presence of those who are loved, but see how the bereaved act.
 Not only is there a sense of hopelessness at the inevitability of death, the bodies are treated as though they are the departed person.
-In the West we dress them up, put makeup on them, style their hair, and put them in metal boxes with innerspring mattresses (“So they will rest easy,” explained one mortician to a friend of mine.)
+In the West we dress them up, put makeup on them, style their hair, and put them in metal boxes with innerspring mattresses. (“So they will rest easy,” explained one mortician to a friend of mine.)
 Grave sites are often chosen with a view the departed (?) will be sure to like.
 And after burial they are “visited,” given flowers, and often spoken to.
 In some cultures the families put food on the graves and even have a picnic there to share a meal with the dead.
 In Cairo, when you go to the pyramids you pass through a vast section of the city that is the City of the Dead, composed of small houses set along a labyrinth of streets.
 Each house is a tomb.
-On holidays the families visit these houses and have lunch with the dead–who their religion says are not there at all but in another plane of existence altogether.
+On Fridays and holidays the families visit these houses and have lunch with the dead, who their religion says are not there at all but in another plane of existence altogether.
 This is craziness.

-On the other hand, in India the body is wrapped in bright-colored cloth and borne through the streets as the bearers chant over and over: “Rama Nama satya hai”–the Name of God alone is real–or a similar affirmation that spirit is real and death is an illusion.
+On the other hand, in India the body is wrapped in bright-colored cloth and borne through the streets as the bearers chant over and over: Rama Nama satya hai–the Name of God is real–or a similar affirmation that spirit is real and death is an illusion.
 Reaching the crematory ground, scriptural passages affirming the immortality of the spirit are recited as the fire is kindled.
-When the cremation is finished the bearers walk away without a backward look.
+When the ceremony is finished the bearers walk away without a backward look.
 A television documentary entitled Forest of Bliss, showing a day at the burning ground of Varanasi (Benares) is worth viewing as it shows belief in immortality being lived out.